 - Boron deficiency.
 Taking boron by mouth prevents boron deficiency.

 Possibly effective for...

-- Painful periods.
+- Menstrual cramps (dysmenorrhea).
 Some research shows that taking boron 10 mg by mouth daily around the time of menstrual bleeding reduces pain in young women with painful periods.